 Address: 192 East Bay St, Charleston, SC 29401

 Located on East Bay Street, Slightly North of Broad is an eclectic Lowcountry bistro bringing together an abundance of locally-produced ingredients with an expert presentation.
 Their dining room is an extension of the kitchen, a blend of culinary skills, a fantastic wine program, and warm service.

 The restaurant serves a vast selection of modern Southern and Lowcountry cuisine in an open, 18th-century warehouse.
-Offering lots of dessert options, you can try their warm sour cream apple pie and the creme brûlée, which are absolute yum.
+Offering lots of dessert options, you can try their warm sour cream apple pie and the creme brûlée, which are absolutely yum.

 For brunch, lunch, or dinner, you can visit the restaurant for any meal.
 Their menu changes almost daily as they want to serve only the freshest dishes to their guests.
-Each day, the restaurant uploads a new menu to their website, so you can always get a preview of what’s being served up that day.
+Each day, the restaurant uploads a new menu to its website, so you can always get a preview of what’s being served up that day.